 Update - Caution: It has been reported that enforcement has increased and people have been ticketed for the serious crime of walking their dogs on the boardwalk

 Flamingo Park in Miami Beach is a great spot, lots of dogs and

-urban activity and great people watching.
-There is a fenced off-leash
+general urban activity and great people watching.
+There is a

-behind the paddle ball courts.
-(Thank You - J. Friedman)
+fenced off-leash area behind the paddle ball courts.
+(Thank You -